Mission Service Activity of the Month

 - Review the LWML Leader Development resources available for help with mentoring, leader training, and event planning.

 - Organize a home-based Christian book club.
 You can start your reading list with some offerings from Concordia Publishing House.
 Suggestions include Loving Isaac by Heather Kaufman and the Anthems of Zion series by Katie Schuermann.

 - Challenge your group to tackle a new mission service activity each quarter (or month!).
 You can review current and archived monthly activity suggestions HERE.

 Come now, you who say, “Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit”— yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes (James 4:13-14).

 A Prayer as You Plan:

-The Gospel Outreach Committee would love to hear about and share your mission service activities!
+The Gospel Outreach Committee would love to hear what you resolved for 2019!
 Please contact us through the LWML email at email@example.com.
 Thank you!

 Looking for more Winter devotional and service project resources?
 Check out the Winter Resources webpage here!